Remote Work Productivity Research: OECD + Mixed Evidence

 - How to evaluate remote work claims like a researcher, not just a reader

 Remote work productivity research is the systematic study of how working from non-office environments affects output, efficiency, and work quality across different job types, measured through economic data, employee surveys, and controlled experiments.
 Unlike general productivity advice, this research distinguishes between roles that benefit from remote work and those that suffer, showing that location is one variable among many.
+The Goals and Progress Remote Productivity Evidence Model organizes the literature into three factors that actually predict outcomes: job type, boundary clarity, and cooperation structures.

 Key Takeaways

-- Cooperation is the strongest predictor of remote work productivity – more important than workspace design or time management [4].
+- Cooperation is the strongest predictor of remote work productivity, more important than workspace design or time management [4].

 The Macro Paradox: How Remote Work Increases Economic Productivity